zahidprvz/waste_classificatio_cnn/README.md

 ## Dataset Overview

 The dataset employed in this project comprises images representing both organic and recyclable waste.
 It is organized into two main sections: TRAIN and TEST.
-Each section further divides into subfolders "O" (organic waste images) and "R" (recyclable waste images), providing a labeled dataset for model training and evaluation.
+Each section is further divided into subfolders "O" (organic waste images) and "R" (recyclable waste images), providing a labeled dataset for model training and evaluation.

 ### Dataset Structure